cosmos/sdk-tutorials/b9lab-content/3-main-concepts/10-multistore-keepers.md

     ...
 }
 ```
-Where and how much to charge for gas is an economics as well as a game theoretic concern.
+Where and how much to charge for gas is an economical, as well as a game theoretical concern.
 So you should think about what you want to incentivize or disincentivize, at which junctures, and charge accordingly.

 </ExpansionPanel>